dd-sword2¶

 --data-binary @$BAG -u $USER:$PASSWORD $SWORD_COL_IRI

-command used above is the one from BSD and MacOS.
+(The md5 command used above is the one from BSD and MacOS.
 You may have to get the correct output in a different way on other systems.

-On Linux you can use $(md5sum $BAG | cut -d ' ' -f)
+On Linux you can use $(md5sum $BAG | cut -d ' ' -f).)

 If the upload is successful, the client will receive a deposit receipt.
 This is an Atom Entry document that contains, among other things, the statement URL (Stat-IRI), which is the URL the client can use to track post-submision processing.